mmoha-199/robot/README.md

  * using the **grid** and **flex** to designe and controle the *container* elements
  * making the page responsive with **media query**
 ## JavaScript:
-1. select all elements needed for the functions :
+* Select all elements needed for the functions :
-    * using getElementById, getElementByClassName and querySelector functions:
+    * Use getElementById, getElementByClassName and querySelector functions:
        ```javascript
        const ShopInn = document.getElementById('shop');
        const myNav = document.querySelector('nav');
        const sctin = document.getElementsByClassName('section');
-    * using setAtribut to set classes:
+* Use setAtribut to set classes:
        ```javascript
        navMenu.setAttribute('class' ,'nav-list');
-    * using createElement to create ul list for the navigation bar :
+* use createElement to create ul list for the navigation bar :
        ```javascript
        const navMenu = document.createElement("ul");
-    * then create a function to add a dynamic navigation bar:
+* then create a functions: for exemple dynamic navigation bar function:
        ```javascript
        function addNavEl(){
          for( const baseSect of sctin){